Denis Decrès

-Vice-Admiral Denis Decrès (18 June 1761 - 7 December 1820) was a French Navy officer who served as Minister of the Navy and the Colonies from 1801 to 1814 and again in 1815.
+Vice-Admiral Denis Decrès (18 June 1761 - 7 December 1820) was a French Navy officer and politician who served as Minister of the Navy and the Colonies from 1801 to 1814 and again in 1815.

 Early career

 Decrès was born in Châteauvillain, Haute-Marne on 18 June 1761 and joined the Navy at the age of 18, in the squadron of Admiral De Grasse.
 He took part in all the combats in which this fleet participated.
 While he was a member of the crew of the Richmond, during the Battle of the Saintes on 12 April 1782, he went in a boat under fire from British ships to attach a tow cable to the Glorieux, which had been dismasted, to bring it out of the danger in which it was placed.
 He was rewarded with a promotion to enseigne de vaisseau.
 This event is commemorated on one side of his tomb.
 He was in India when the French Revolution broke out.